- Seattle, San Francisco and Austin were the best cities for Millennial renters in the past five years.

 In the last five years, Seattle has been the top magnet city for Millennial renters, who represent half of those who applied for an apartment in the largest city in the Pacific Northwest.
 This clearly places the Washington job hub among the best cities for Millennials overall, since it has a significant 50.5% share of Gen Y applicants.

 Seattle was the fastest-growing big city in the past decade, so its presence on the list is to be expected.
 What’s more, the massive job hub boasts homegrown tech giants like Amazon and Microsoft, as well as satellite offices for other big-name employers, such as Facebook, Google, Nintendo and Costco.
 Clearly, a city with a strong tech sector is an attractive setting for a generation that dominates the tech world today.
-Plus, salaries in Seattle experienced the fourth-fastest rise among the nation’s big cities in the past decade (up 55.2%), which can also be a big incentive to draw young talent.
+Plus, salaries in Seattle experienced the fourth-fastest rise among the nation’s big cities in the past decade (up 55.2%), which — despite the city’s high cost of living — can also be a big incentive to draw young talent.

-San Francisco has been the second hottest city for Millennials in the last half-decade, with a 48.7% share of Millennials who applied for rent in SF.
-The epicenter of the U.S. tech boom, the Bay Area city had the second-fastest-growing incomes in the nation in the last 10 years (up 56.6%), so it continues to attract young professionals looking for prosperous employment and upscale living — despite being one of the priciest markets in the U.S.
+San Francisco has been the second hottest city for Millennials in the last half-decade, with a 48.7% share of Millennials who applied for rent here.
+The epicenter of the U.S. tech boom, the Bay Area city had the second-fastest-growing incomes in the nation in the last 10 years (up 56.6%), so it continues to attract young professionals looking for prosperous employment and upscale living — despite being one of the priciest markets in the U.S., with an infamously high cost of living.

 The Texas Triangle rounds up the top five